nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `addAppt i/MATRICULATION_NUMBER d/DATE ts/START_TIME`

-> For a smooth user experience, please refer to the [conditions for valid appointments](#conditions-for-valid-appointments) section below for more information regarding what the details of an appointment accepted by Vax@NUS.
+> For a smooth user experience, please refer to the [conditions for valid appointments](#conditions-for-valid-appointments) section below for more information regarding the details of an appointment accepted by Vax@NUS.

 Examples:
 * `addAppt i/A1234567X d/2021-12-13 ts/13:00`